Bravo (American TV network): New Zealand

-MediaWorks New Zealand announced that it would close the youth-oriented free to air channel Four in July 2016 and replace it with Bravo as part of a deal with NBC Universal.
-As of December 2020, the New Zealand channel is co-owned by Discovery, Inc.
+MediaWorks New Zealand announced that it would close the youth-oriented free to air channel Four in July 2016 and replace it with Bravo as part of a deal with NBCUniversal.
+The New Zealand channel is currently co-owned by Sky Network Television, through its subsidiary Sky Free.
+Sky purchased Warner Bros.
+Discovery's New Zealand free-to-air assets in late July 2025.